9 min read

 If you're a Vietnamese intermediate learner and you said "yesterday I have eaten pho", you don't know yet that what you need to learn is "Present Perfect vs Past Simple — incompatible time markers."
 You just know the sentence sounded off.
 Maybe you thought it was a vocabulary problem.
 Maybe you thought you needed to drill verbs.

-The pattern detector closes that diagnostic gap.
-It looks at your sentence, recognizes the structural marker, and hands you the exact topic to study.
+The mistake-to-rule link closes that diagnostic gap.
+It looks at your sentence, recognises the structural marker, and hands you the exact topic to study.
 No diagnosis from you required.

 This is the part that, in my opinion, separates passive grammar references (Cambridge online, dictionary apps) from active ones.
 A passive reference waits for you to come find it.
 An active one comes to you the moment you make a mistake.